markusmoenig/Eldiron/docs/docs/procedural_recipes/getting_started.md

 ## Choose an authoring surface

 - **Eldiron Creator:** Recipes will appear as editable project assets with visual controls, live consumer previews, and an advanced text view.
 Until that integration is complete, use the canonical text workflow below.
 - **Canonical text:** Save `.recipe` documents in a project's recipe catalog.
-Eldiron Source projects currently discover them recursively inside `recipes/`.
+Import recipe documents into Creator’s recipe catalog.
 - **Command line:** Use `procedural-recipes` to validate and render previews from the same documents without building or running a game.

 The examples in this chapter use canonical text because it is copyable, versionable, and independent of the authoring surface.